Unpoly lets you attach structured data to an element, to be consumed by a compiler or event handler.

 HTML5 data attributes cannot express structured data, like an array or object.
 Also their values are always strings.

-For a more powerful alternative you can set the [up-data]
+For a more powerful alternative you can set the [up-data] attribute to any

-JSON value:
+relaxed JSON value:

-{ "lat": 48.36, "lng": 10.99, "title": "Friedberg" },
+{ lat: 48.36, lng: 10.99, title: 'Friedberg' },

-{ "lat": 48.75, "lng": 11.45, "title": "Ingolstadt" }
+{ lat: 48.75, lng: 11.45, title: 'Ingolstadt' }

 The JSON will be parsed and passed to your compiler function as a second argument: